FireWalkerX/fault_tolerant_router/README.md

   * **weight**: optional parameter, it's the preference to assign to the uplink when choosing one for a new outgoing connection.
 Use when you have uplinks with different bandwidths.
 See http://www.policyrouting.org/PolicyRoutingBook/ONLINE/CH05.web.html

   * **default_route**: optional parameter, default value is *true*.
 If set to *false* the uplink is excluded from the multipath routing, i.e. the uplink will never be used when choosing one for a new outgoing connection.
-Exception to this is if some kind of outgoing connection is forced to pass through this uplink, see [Iptables][] section.
+Exception to this is if some kind of outgoing connection is forced to pass through this uplink, see [Iptables rules][] section.

 * **downlinks**